Injured list: Bereavement list

-A player may be placed on the bereavement list upon attending to a seriously ill member in the player's immediate family or to a death in the family.
+A player may be placed on the bereavement list upon attending to a seriously ill member in the player's immediate family or to a death in the player's immediate family or spouse's immediate family.
 The bereavement list may span from a minimum of three to a maximum of seven games.
 Umpiring's bereavement list for death in the immediate family may span up to a full season.

 Minor League Baseball

-Minor League Baseball uses both a 7-day injured list, with players on this list counting toward a parent major league club's reserve list limit, and a 60-day injured list, players on which do not count against a major league team's reserve list limit.
+Minor League Baseball uses a 7-day injured list, with players on this list counting toward a parent major league club's domestic reserve list limit, as well as 60-day and full-season injured lists, players on which do not count against a major league team's domestic reserve list limit.
 Players who are on the 40-man roster but become injured while on optional assignment with a minor league team are placed on the minor league IL, but not on the major league IL.
 One problem this poses is that a player who is injured in the minors and who would be placed on the major league 60-day IL cannot be placed on the 60-day, meaning the 40-man roster spot is not freed up.
+The exception to this would be if a team recalled the player and immediately put the player on the Major League 60-day IL.
+This would free up the 40-man roster spot, but in exchange the player would accumulate service time and a Major League salary he would not otherwise receive if on the Minor League IL.

 A free roster spot on an MLB club can be strategically valuable, leading to occasional creative use of injured lists by MLB teams and their minor league affiliates (similar to teams strategically appealing or dropping an appeal of a disciplinary suspension, in order align the timing of the sentence to optimize player contribution).
 Poor performing, slightly injured players might be put on the IL to be assigned to the minors for rehab, when the MLB club might really want them reassigned primarily because of performance, but might not otherwise be able to reassign them due to service time, lack of options, contract stipulations, etc. The Collective Bargaining Agreement between the players and the league contains rules against blatantly "gaming the system."

+Development list

+Minor League Baseball also has a development list, which does not exist in MLB.
+Players may only be placed on this list for development or conditioning reasons, not for injury rehabilitation or disciplinary reasons.
+Such players cannot compete in games, but can remain with the team and can optionally act as a bullpen catcher, batting practice pitcher, or coach.
+Players must be placed on this list for a minimum of seven days.